Spectrum offers several programs that help young people learn to navigate the challenges associated with transitioning to independent adulthood.

 “Spectrum was life-changing for me… I wouldn’t have successfully gotten through high school or learned to live independently… I felt like I had a family away from my family.
 Everyone cared about my well-being so much.”

-This program works with youth ages 12-22 who are at risk of becoming involved with the Department of Children and Families or the justice system, homeless, pregnant or parenting, or otherwise facing a crisis.
+This program works with youth ages 12-22 who are at risk of becoming involved with the justice system or foster care, are homeless, pregnant or parenting, or otherwise facing a crisis.

 Jess Mizzi, 802-864-7423 x203 or firstname.lastname@example.org.